 - The Adult Psychiatry Outpatient Division (OPD) is a general clinic, providing all modalities of treatment to its patients, including medication management and all forms of individual and group psychotherapy.
-The total number of yearly visits to the adult clinic exceeds 55,000, making it the most active ambulatory service at Mount Sinai Medical Center in any specialty.
+The total number of yearly visits to the adult clinic exceeds 55,000, making it the most active ambulatory service at Mount Sinai Health System in any specialty.

 - The Geriatric Psychiatry OPD provides ongoing clinical care for more than 3,000 patients annually and is the setting for the evaluations of all patients entering studies in the Alzheimer's Disease Research Center.

 - The Child and Adolescent Psychiatry OPD provides treatment to children of all ages, with more than 10,000 visits annually.
 A range of therapeutic modalities is offered, including psychiatric and psychological diagnostic evaluations, individual and group psychotherapy treatments, psychopharmacologic evaluations and treatments, and parent guidance and family treatment.